pavese-consulting/pavese-consulting/README.md

 I'm looking to collaborate on open-source projects related to cloud computing, DevOps, and infrastructure as code.

-## How to reach me 📫

-You can reach me on LinkedIn or Twitter.
-I'm always happy to connect with like-minded professionals.

 ## Fun fact ⚡

-I'm an avid hiker and have climbed several mountains around the world, including Mount Fuji when I used to live in Japan.
+I'm an avid hiker and have climbed several mountains around the world, including Mt Fuji (twice, in complete disregard of the adage) when I used to live in Japan.